jweinst1/Oblivion/README.md

 ## If-Else Statements

-Oblivions only conditional element is the if statement.
+Oblivion's only conditional element is the if statement.
 It's constructed similarly to Ruby's if..else syntax.
 Like with all body statements, if statements end with a _, and can be nested.

 ```
 d = (3,4) -> (5,6)